ghc-proposals/ghc-proposals/proposals/0000-gadt-syntax.rst

    parentheses are and are not allowed in constructor signatures.
    (Note that the treatment of type synonyms vs. type families matches the status quo.)
+6. If ``forall tvs ->`` quantification is used in a constructor's type, the use of such constructor in an expression or a pattern is an error.
+However, it can be promoted and used in types under ``DataKinds``.

 Effect and Interactions
 -----------------------